afterhoursfivem/lj-hud/README.md

 # Change Logs
 ### 1.0.0
 * Initial release

+# Future Shit
+* Dev radial displayed if you have permissions required
+* In-game menu
+* Radio icon appears when connected to radio channel
+* Cooldown radial option
+* Battery radial option
+* More optimization shit

 # Issues and Suggestions
 Please use the GitHub issues system to report issues or make suggestions, when making suggestion, please keep [Suggestion] in the title to make it clear that it is a suggestion.